hiepgithub2001/image_generation/README.md

 ```

-**Would you like me to help you add a "Download Image" button so students can save the generated diagrams to their computers?**
+**Would you like me to add a "Model Selector" to the sidebar so users can choose between different Cloudflare models like `dreamshaper` or `schnell`?**